T

 activity

-An immersive mixed-media art environment created by artist Isaiah Zagar, featuring intricate mosaic installations.
-It's a visually stunning and unique Philadelphia experience.
+An immersive art environment created by Isaiah Zagar, featuring intricate mosaic installations covering walls, sidewalks, and entire buildings.
+It's a unique and visually stunning experience.

 • Book tickets online in advance as entry is timed.